Uncle G’s FUN Music Reviews: Nektar – A Spoonful Of Time (2012)

 Twitter @GBrown0816

-I first started listening to the progressive rock group Nektar back in the 70’s.
+I first started listening to the progressive rock group Nektar back in the 70s.
 The album I absolutely adored the most was their ’73 release: Remember The Future.
-The bands fourth album, broke ice here in America, and was very popular within certain circles.
+The band’s fourth album broke ice here in America and was very popular within certain circles.
 Caught on with me immediately.
 One highlight among several for me was the skilled and at times funky playing (it was the ’70’s) of original guitarist: Roye Albrighton.
-Of course the man didn’t carry the whole record himself.
+Of course, the man didn’t carry the whole record himself.
 All band members shine as players and songwriters, respectively.
 The album’s remained a favorite of mine, all this time.
 Matter of fact, I would rate Nektar’s ‘Remember The Future’ as one of progressive rock’s finest achievements.
-If not in one’s collection already, I strongly recommend rectifying that as soon as one can.
+If not in one’s collection already, I strongly recommend rectifying that as soon as possible.

 Here just recently the Nektar camp had some activity.
 The band released a new CD entitled; A Spoonful Of Time.
-It’s a cover album of for the most part, ultra popular classic rock songs.
+It’s a cover album of, for the most part, ultra-popular classic rock songs.
 Staples of that format.
-For a musician, most compositions listed like Rush’s ‘Spirit Of The Radio’, takes some expertise to play.
+For a musician, most compositions listed like Rush’s ‘Spirit Of The Radio’, take some expertise to play.
 Nailing that, Nektar plays this one of two ways.
 The first is by playing it close to the chest.
-They present the song similar as to how the original is heard on the airwaves, as they interpreted it.
-Number two is by injecting their own original ideas into already fine crafted pieces of art, and in the process, making the music their own.
+They present the song similar to how the original is heard on the airwaves, as they interpreted it.
+Number two is by injecting their own original ideas into already fine-crafted pieces of art, and in the process, making the music their own.
 Pretty much golden rules when creating a record of songs that the musicians didn’t actually write themselves.
-Several bands or performers over the decades caught peoples attention following along with this somewhat easier approach to get out a product.
-When I think Van Halen for example, Roy Orbison and The Kinks do come to mind.
-Either way, the songs substituting for their mighty originals remains entertaining.
-Think of it as rock n’ roll history, thru the eyes of; Nektar.
+Several bands or performers over the decades caught people’s attention following along with this somewhat easier approach to get out a product.
+When I think of Van Halen for example, Roy Orbison and The Kinks come to mind.
+Either way, the songs substituting for their mighty originals remain entertaining.
+Think of it as rock n’ roll history, through the eyes of; Nektar.

 01. Sirius (2:44)